0xicl33n/phonepwn/README.md

 This is my attempt at doing just that.

-Place GenIP.sh in /opt

-OS: Kali (any version)
+OS: Kali Linux Nethunter (or kali on chroot on any other phone)

 Requires:
+- A working Kali environment
 - Metasploit
 - Armitage